 What we don’t: Pricey and overbuilt for most.

 Sun hoodies have long been popular among climbers, as almost nothing intensifies the sun’s rays like a sheer rock face.
-And while any shirt here will do, there are some additional details that prove to be very beneficial when climbing, such as extra-durable materials, zippered pockets, a hood that can slide over a helmet, and added ventilation.
+And while any shirt here will do, there are some additional details that prove to be very beneficial when climbing, such as extra-durable (but still incredibly soft) materials, zippered pockets, a hood that can slide over a helmet, and added ventilation.
 Black Diamond’s Alpenglow Pro checks all of those boxes and then some, making it a runaway choice for our favorite climbing-centric design.
-And while most sun shirts use polyester, the Alpenglow Pro is built with a stretchy, highly mobile nylon (treated with a PFC-free DWR finish) for better abrasion and moisture resistance.
+And while most sun shirts use polyester, the Alpenglow Pro is built with a stretchy, highly mobile nylon (treated with a PFAS-free DWR finish) for better abrasion and moisture resistance.

-It’s true that the Alpenglow Pro is pricey at $120, and the rock-ready feature set will be overkill for most.
+It’s true that the Alpenglow Pro is pricey at $129, and the rock-ready feature set will be overkill for most.
 But for the monkeys among us, it’s the real deal: We’ve worn the Black Diamond for 2+ years of heavy use, and it’s held up incredibly well with only minor piling at the waist from our harness/hipbelt.
 We also love the 1/4-length zipper for dumping heat on hot summer granite, and the underarm mesh panels (treated with HeiQ Pure for odor resistance) are a really nice bonus that most sun shirts lack.
 Finally, it’s worth noting that despite sharing the same name as the Alpenglow Pro, BD’s standard Alpenglow Hoody has a noticeably cheaper and more abrasive feel and lacks the features, breathability, and durability that make the Pro our top climbing pick.

 See the Men's Black Diamond Alpenglow Pro See the Women's BD Alpenglow Pro